rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

 {{%notice note%}}
  * By default, Ubuntu(16.04 and 18.04) resolves the hostname to localhost.
 If this is changed on the host OS, roscore will not start.
  * To check if roscore starts, do `nslookup $(hostname)`, this should return a DNS record.
+ *
+{{%/notice%}}

+### rapyuta.io Runtimes

+rapyuta.io supports docker and preinstalled runtime.
+By default, the docker runtime is enabled.
+You can also enable both the runtimes for a device.
+You can disable/enable the runtime during the lifetime of a device.
+{{%notice note%}}
+A device should always have one runtime enabled.
 {{%/notice%}}

 ### Register a New Device

 To register a new device on rapyuta.io:

 {{< tabs >}}